noaboa07/StreamCity-iOS-App/README.md

 **Optional Nice-to-have Stories:**

-- [✅︎] Users can view trending streams and recommended content.
+- [✅︎] Users can view detailed information about streams and recommended content (e.g Viewer Coumt).
-- [] Users can use a multi-stream view to watch multiple streams at once.
+- [] Users can send friend requests with one another and share content to each other
-- [] Users post clips and saveed highlights from live streams on the community page.
+- [] Users post clips and saved highlights from live streams on the community page (perhaps share with friends?)
 - [✅︎] Users can engage in a community hub for discussing streams and sharing content.
-- [] Users can link their platform accounts to StreamCity.
+- [] Users can link their platform accounts to StreamCity (Twitch, YouTube, TikTok, etc.).
-- [] Users can access other users profiles via the Community board
+- [] Users can access other users profiles via the Community Board to view linked accounts and followed streamers.
 - [] Streamers can access a basic dashboard to track their followers and engagement stats.

 ## 2. Screen Archetypes